 Although we have obtained regulatory approval for DSUVIA, and even if we obtain regulatory approval for Zalviso in the United States, the FDA may impose significant restrictions on the indicated uses or marketing of our products or impose ongoing requirements for potentially costly post-approval trials or post-market surveillance.
-Additionally, the labeling approved for DSUVIA includes restrictions on use due to the opioid nature of sufentanil.
+For example, DSUVIA is subject to a deferred post-marketing requirement for study in the pediatric population ages 6-17 years.
+Our protocol for this trial is not due until August 2020.
+Additionally, the labeling approved for DSUVIA includes restrictions on use due to the opioid nature of suffermanil.
 If approved, the labeling for Zalviso will likely include similar restrictions on use.

-DSUVIA in the United States will also be subject to ongoing FDA requirements governing the labeling, packaging, storage, distribution, safety surveillance, advertising, promotion, record-keeping and reporting of safety and other post-market information.
+DSUVIA in the United States is also subject to ongoing FDA requirements governing the labeling, packaging, storage, distribution, safety surveillance, advertising, promotion, record-keeping and reporting of safety and other post-market information.
 The holder of an approved NDA is obligated to monitor and report AEs and any failure of a product to meet the specifications in the NDA.
 The holder of an approved NDA must also submit new or supplemental applications and obtain FDA approval for certain changes to the approved product, product labeling or manufacturing process.
 Advertising and promotional materials must comply with FDA rules and are subject to FDA review, in addition to other potentially applicable federal and state laws.
 If approved, Zalviso will be subject to these same requirements.